Anas-Allouch/Sequential-Gearbox-Design/03_V2_Redesign/06_Dog_Clutchs/README.md

 ## Dog Clutch Failure Checks

-Dog clutches are checked against bearing (crushing) failure of the dog faces and shear failure of the dogs.
+Dog clutches are checked against crushing failure of the dog faces and shear failure of the dogs.
 Torque transmission is assumed to occur through face contact between engaged dogs.

 ---